 This table shows the racial/ethnic distribution of 12,316,149 mammograms recorded in 1996-2019 from the 6 active BCSC sites.
 The BCSC’s standardized questions for race and ethnicity were asked in a similar manner as on the US census in 2000 and 2010.

 The racial/ethnic distribution among 120.7 million US women age 18+ years in 2010 is shown for comparison.

 Note: All categories are non-Hispanic except the Hispanic category.

 One strength of the BCSC is the ability to follow women longitudinally.
-This figure shows the number of screening mammograms per woman in the 6 active BCSC sites in 1996-2016.
-While approximately 28% of the women have only one screening mammogram in BCSC data, it should not be interpreted that these women had only one mammogram in twenty years.
+This figure shows the number of screening mammograms per woman in the 6 active BCSC sites in 1996-2019.
+While approximately 27% of the women have only one screening mammogram in BCSC data, it should not be interpreted that these women had only one mammogram in twenty-three years.
 The woman may have had a mammogram at a facility that was not in the BCSC.
 For women with multiple exams in the BCSC, we can examine patterns and screening performance over time.